Kremoweczka12/Bouncing-Windows/README.md

 # To run

-use command: pip install -r requirements.txt
+use command: pip install -r requirements.txt<br />
 then: python main.py

 # WARNING